abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Horizontal composition of natural transformation](../11_natural_transformations/horizontal_composition_cube.svg)

-More interestingly, when we compose the squares from the cube horizontally, we see that it contains not one, but two commuting squares (visualized in grey and red) that connect morphisms $F'Ff$ and $G'Gf$.
+More interestingly, when we compose the commuting squares from the sides of the cube horizontally, we see that it contains not one, but two bigger commuting squares (they look like *rectangles* in this diagram), visualized in grey and red.
+Both of them connect morphisms $F'Ff$ and $G'Gf$.

 ![Horizontal composition of natural transformation](../11_natural_transformations/horizontal_composition_cube_commuting.svg)